Internal Governing Policies

 Complaints filed against the President will be referred to the Chairperson of the Board of Trustees.

-In the case of complaints filed against any Vice President or the Director of the Office of Civil Rights and Diversity/Title IX Coordinator, the President shall substitute for the "appropriate Vice President" in steps described in 4, 5, and 6 below.
+In the case of complaints filed against any Vice President or staff in the Office of Civil Rights and Diversity, the President shall substitute for the "appropriate Vice President" in steps described in 4, 5, and 6 below.
 For complaints against other persons in the President's area, the President shall designate an "appropriate Vice President" for steps 4, 5, and 6 below.

-The Office of Civil Rights and Diversity/Title IX Coordinator is responsible for conducting the investigation of complaints and forwarding a confidential report to the appropriate Vice President.
+The Office of Civil Rights and Diversity is responsible for conducting the investigation of complaints and forwarding a confidential report to the appropriate Vice President.
 Upon reviewing this report and any findings, the appropriate Vice President is responsible for determining what disciplinary actions will be taken and carrying out these actions.

 If a finding of discrimination is made in a complaint concerning a student grade adjustment, it may be used in the university grade appeal process in determining whether or not a grade adjustment is warranted (IGP #45 Grade Appeals).